developersCradle/MyProjects/WebDevBootcamp/Web Developer Bootcamp/README.md

 ## The Web Developer Bootcamp

 Boosting my knowledge to up to speed.
-This contains exercise files and my own notes alongside with them.
+This contains exercise files and my own notes alongside with them.<br/>
+Mini projects which are worth of showing are bolded in `The Major Projects`.

 ## Progress